-The Private Land Conservation Program (PLCP) through a partnership agreement with The Tasmanian Land Conservancyprovides a range of post-covenanting services to landowners statewide.
+The Private Land Conservation Program (PLCP) provides a range of post-covenanting services to landowners statewide.

 The PLCP also conduct a range of biological monitoring activities in private reserves designed to measure change over time, to identify causes and adapt management strategies, as required, to maintain and/or enhance the condition of reserves.
 Monitoring methods include general assessments of the condition of native vegetation and evaluated case studies that examine particular issues in detail.
 To enable a wide representative sample of reserves, monitoring activities are undertaken on a strategic basis.
 All monitoring information is provided back to landowners through comprehensive reports that may include condition assessment information, species lists, threatened species information, photos and management advice.

 Lauren Bird - Lauren.Bird@nre.tas.gov.au - Conservation Program Officer (North)

 Pip Jones - Pip.Jones@nre.tas.gov.au - Conservation Program Officer (South)

 Janet Smith - Janet.Smith@nre.tas.gov.au - Biological Monitoring Officer

 Monitoring and Stewardship Resources

 The Conservation Landholders Tasmania (CLT) weekend event on the importance of insects

 (18/19 November 2018) was held in the CWA hall at picturesque Nubeena.